Guatemala Country Profile

 - National Debt: $6.5 billion

-- Unemployment Rate: Officially, it is 3.2%.
-(Many say it is more than double that.)
+- Unemployment Rate: Officially, it is 4.1%.
+(Many say it is even more than that.)

-- 21.5% of Guatemalans earn less than $1/day, classifying them as living in extreme poverty according to UN guidelines;
+- 24.4% of Guatemalans earn less than $2/day, classifying them as living in extreme poverty;

-- 56.2% of Guatemalans live below the country’s poverty line.
-Almost half of these are children under age 14.
+- 54% of Guatemalans live below the country’s poverty line.

 From 1960 to 1996, state-sponsored terror left 200,000 people dead (including 50,000 disappeared), which is 2% of the entire population; 1 million people or 10% of the population displaced; 200,000 orphans; and 40,000 widows.
 According to the Truth Commission, the army was responsible for 626 massacres and 93% of the documented violations.
 The guerrillas committed 3% of the violations, including 32 massacres.